Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  the resource constraints, the team optimized algorithms for computational efficiency.
-We achieved real-time performance on Jetson Xavier by prioritizing system efficiency, which significantly improved the overall performance of the project.
+We achieved real-time performance on Jetson Xavier by prioritizing system efficiency, which significantly improved the overall performance of the project.</p>

 ## C. Working
- 1) Lane Detection: In this project, we embarked on a journey to develop an autonomous navigation system, starting with the fundamental task of detecting lanes.
+ <p align="justify">1) Lane Detection: In this project, we embarked on a
+ journey to develop an autonomous navigation system, starting with the fundamental task of detecting lanes.